-Examines in detail various legal issues and topics that involve the intersection between law and financial accounting.
-During the 2007 fall semester, the seminar will include an extensive discussion of the recent corporate scandals involving the backdating of option grants and exercises and the underlying financial accounting, corporate, securities, and tax issues.
-So far, more than 140 U.S. corporations have disclosed government investigations involving possible backdating, and dozens of corporate executives, including a growing number of general counsels, have lost their jobs in these scandals.
+Examines various legal issues and topics that involve the intersection between law and financial accounting.
+During the 2008 fall semester, the seminar will include an extensive coverage regarding the financial accounting, securities disclosure, corporate, and tax issues underlying the current credit crisis, which led to the sudden collapse of the sub-prime mortgage market during the summer of 2007, the Federal Reservemediated sale of The Bear Sterns Cos. to J.P.
+Morgan Chase and Co. in March 2008, and accounting writedowns that already exceed \$100 billion.
 The course will require regular reading of The Wall Street Journal to monitor developments for discussion in class.
 Unlike Law 70100, Accounting for Lawyers, any interested student can enroll in this course.
-Other topics may include drafting and negotiating agreements and legal documents containing accounting terminology; potential opportunities for obtaining and using accounting-related information about an underlying lawsuit in litigation; revenue recognition and earnings management; management's discussion and analysis, international accounting principles; and cost allocation issues.
+Other topics may include drafting and negotiating agreements and legal documents containing accounting terminology; potential opportunities for obtaining and using accountingrelated information about an underlying lawsuit in litigation; stock option scandals; revenue recognition and earnings management; management's discussion and analysis; international accounting principles; and cost allocation issues.
 Requires the writing and presentation of a 25-page paper examining some issue considered during the course.